3DCP-TUe/DFC.data/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-## To do / for discussion
+## Todo and for discussion

-- [ ] Metadata file of coriolis sensor: how to define the sensor settings, they can be changed.
+- [ ] To discuss: Metadata file of coriolis sensor, liquid dosing system flow sensor: how to define the sensor settings, they can be changed.
-- [ ] Fill metadata file of pressure sensors (add info of electronics/sensor)
+- [ ] To discuss: Do we number each rotor stator, like mai-40ll-0s-1, mai-40ll-0s-2, mai-40ll-0s-3, etc. or just one?
+- [ ] To discuss: Open science statement -> also copy it to organization README and other repositories?
+- [ ] To discuss: Calibration reports for different dosing systems and mixer pumps for different materials -> where to store?
+- [ ] To discuss: Where and how to define the OPC UA tags?

+- [ ] Finish this README: Write introduction, etc.
 - [ ] Add temperature sensor printhead
+- [ ] Add pressure flanges of P20, duomix and multimix
+- [ ] Add rotor stators
+- [ ] Add temperature and relative humidity sensor on sensing station
 - [ ] Add metadata file and photos of MAI MULTIMIX + describe modifications
 - [ ] Add metadata file and photos of m-tec duomix + describe modifications
-- [ ] Add temperature and relative humidity sensor on sensing station
-- [ ] Add photo of gantry robot
-- [ ] Add photo of ABB robot
 - [ ] Add info of tool changer on ABB robot (include in ABB robot metadata file)
-- [ ] Add pressure flanges of P20, duomix and multimix
-- [ ] Add rotor stators: do we number each rotor stator, like mai-40ll-0s-1, mai-40ll-0s-2, mai-40ll-0s-3, etc. or just one?
-- [ ] Fill metadata file of silos: add vibration blok, aeration pads, etc.
+- [ ] Add metadata file of silos: add vibration block, aeration pads, etc.
-- [ ] Dicuss open science statement -> also copy it to organization README and other repositories?
-- [ ] Calibration reports for different dosing systems for different materials -> where to store?
-- [ ] Make .zenodo.json file
+- [ ] Add .zenodo.json file

-Can be added after first release:
+Can be added after first release (make GitHub issues of these?):
-- [ ] Add liquid dosing system (Vertico)

 - [ ] Add metadata file of Bronkhorst dosing system + add photo
-- [ ] Add servo motors of printhead PLC
+- [ ] Add metada of servo motors of printhead PLC
 - [ ] Add metadata and photo of peristaltic pump
 - [ ] Add metadata and photo of m-tec P20 + pressure flange + insertable screws, etc.
+- [ ] Add liquid dosing system (Vertico)
 - [ ] Add MAI Pictor + insert dynamic mixing blade + pressure flange + rotor stator, etc.
-- [ ] Discuss which info can be made available of ACE, FRED and ADS with Zavhy
+- [ ] ACE, FRED and ADS: Discuss which info can be made available with Zavhy.
+- [ ] Add script/tool that gets setupinfo folders based on session metadata files
+- [ ] Add script/tool that can check based on metadata of components and assembly if the configuration is possible
+- [ ] Add script/tool that calculates system length, volume, etc.

 ## Introduction

 This repository contains the template and setup information library for the 3D Sneak Peek database.
 The aim of this project is to collect experimental data about 3D concrete printing in a structured way and distribute this data to the community.
 This repository includes the system library of the equipment at TU/e and the templates for data records and software packages.

 ## Structure